voidumbrella/JoyousSpring/README.md

 * Extra Deck and summon material selection doesn't work properly with a controller
 * It hasn't been tested with other mods (other than JokerDisplay) so it might not play well with them

-* Ritual monsters will eventually be summonable from the shop instead of bought
 * The Ghost Girls will eventually be Legendary instead of rare
 * There will be a in-game glossary with all the terms that the mod adds
 * I'm bad at game design so I will take any feedback on effect balancing